kingoffighter97/Chat-Server/README.md

 # Chat-System
-C# WPF implementation of a Chat Server using Message Queue\n
+C# WPF implementation of a Chat Server using Message Queue
-Coders: Bobby Vu & Jason Gemanaru\n\n\n
+Coders: Bobby Vu & Jason Gemanaru

-## CONSTRAINT:\n
+## CONSTRAINT:
-This system works only for computers in the same network\n This only works on Windows with Message Queue installed\n\n\n
+This system works only for computers in the same network This only works on Windows with Message Queue installed

 ## STEPS TO INSTALL MESSAGE QUEUE: